-How I renewed my passport online (and got It back in under two weeks)
+How I renewed my passport online (and got it in under two weeks)

 When the U.S. State Department introduced an online passport renewal system in September, the timing couldn’t have been more perfect.
 My passport was expiring in June 2025 and I had an international trip planned for December.
 Since I’m a master procrastinator, I knew I would put my passport renewal off until the last possible minute.